The model theory of the curve graph: Background

 \subsubsection{Imaginaries}

 \EQ{\mathrm{eq}} Let $X$ be an $\mL$--structure and let $x$ and $y$ be $n$--tuples for some $n$.
-An equivalence formula $\phi(x,y)$ is a formula that is a symmetric and transitive relation.
+An \emph{equivalence formula} $\phi(x,y)$ is a formula that is a symmetric and transitive relation.
 It is an equivalence relation on the set of tuples $a$ such that $\phi(a,a)$.
 An \emph{imaginary} is an equivalence formula $\phi$ together with an equivalence class $[a]_{\phi}$.
-We say that $X$ has \emph{elimination of imaginaries} if for every imaginary there is a formula $\psi(x,y)$ and a tuple $b$ such that $[a]_{\phi}$ consists of tuples satisfying $\psi(x,b)$.
+We say that $X$ has \emph{elimination of imaginaries} if every imaginary is interdefinable with some real tuple, i.e.~each is in the definable closure of the other.
 A theory admits elimination of imaginaries if every model does.
 Not every theory admits elimination of imaginaries, though every theory $T$ can be embedded in a theory $T^{\EQ}$ which does.
-Models $X$ of a theory $T$ can be extended to structures $X^{\EQ}$, which consist of $M$ (called the \emph{home sort}) together with all the definable equivalence relations on tuples in $M$ (called the \emph{imaginaries}).
-The algebraic and definable closure in $M^{\EQ}$ are written $\acl^{\EQ}$ and $\dcl^{\EQ}$ respectively.
+A models $X$ of a theory $T$ can be extended to a structure $X^{\EQ}$, which consist of $X$ (called the \emph{home sort}) together with all the definable equivalence relations on tuples in $X$ (called the \emph{imaginaries}).
+The algebraic and definable closure in $X^{\EQ}$ are written $\acl^{\EQ}$ and $\dcl^{\EQ}$ respectively.

+A theory is said to have \emph{weak elimination of imaginaries} if every imaginary is in the definable closure of a finite tuple in the home sort, and if the tuple lies in the algebraic closure of the imaginary.